pusher/pusher-angular/README.md

 It is possible to bind to all events at either the global or channel level by using the method `bind_all`.
 This is used for debugging, but may have other utilities.

-## Unbinding from channel event
+### Unbinding from channel event

 Events can be unbound from channel by calling `unbind` on the bound channel.
-The following is an example of unbind from new comments from the channel:
+You can unbind a callback from a given event name on a given channel using the following:

 ````javascript
 my_channel.unbind('new-price');